zapier/zapier-platform-cli/README.md

 * body: request body, can be a string, buffer, or readable stream.
 * redirect: set to `'manual'`` to extract redirect headers, `'error'` to reject redirect, default is `'follow'`.
 * follow: maximum redirect count, set to `0`` to not follow redirects. default is `20`.
 * compress: support gzip/deflate content encoding.
-St to `false` to disable.
-Default is `true`. size'
+Set to `false` to disable.
+Default is `true`.
 * agent: Nodejs `http.Agent` instance, allows custom proxy, certificate etc. Default is `null`.
-* timeout: request / response timeout in ms. Set to `0` to disable (os limit still applies), timeout reset on redirect.
+* timeout: request / response timeout in ms. Set to `0` to disable (OS limit still applies), timeout reset on redirect.
 Default is `0` (disabled).
 * size: maximum response body size in bytes.
 Set to `0`` to disable.
 Defalut is `0` (disabled).

 ### HTTP Response Object